controlsfreq/ebf/doc/index.rst

 * ``/`` - Bitwise right shift the current cell by one and store the result in the current cell.

 -------------------------
-4.2 Modified Instructions
+4.2 Extended Instructions
 -------------------------

-Modified instructions are multi-character instructions that have a modifier character and take a number ``N`` as an operand.
+Extended instructions are multi-character instructions that have a modifier character and take a number ``N`` as an operand.
 There are three different classes of extended commands: absolute address, relative address, and literal.

-The general form of a modified instruction is: ``IMN``, where ``I`` is the instruction character, ``M`` is the modifier character, and ``N`` is a number in either decimal (positive or negative), octal, or hexadecimal.
+The general form of an extended instruction is: ``IMN``, where ``I`` is the instruction character, ``M`` is the modifier character, and ``N`` is a number in either decimal (positive or negative), octal, or hexadecimal.